h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 ![model-deployment-1](./assets/model-deployment-1.jpg)

-**Figure:** Model Code, Runner, Container, Container Management
+**Figure 29:** Model Code, Runner, Container, Container Management

 Earlier in our AI Lifecycle flow diagram, we saw that we built a model and now we are outputting that model from our Data Science system.
 So, we end up with some code that in the right environment can receive a request with certain data on the request and can respond with a prediction.
-If you are running this model within a vendor infrastructure, what you will find is that you can deploy this model out to a given vendor's infrastructure and that will allow you to do things like make a rest request to that model and get a response.
+If you are running this model within a vendor infrastructure, what you will find is that you can deploy this model out to a given vendor's infrastructure.
+This deployment will allow you to do things like make a rest request to that model and get a response.
 That is because the vendor has done a lot of work behind the scenes in order to deploy that model into production.
+[11]

-The **first thing** you need to have to deploy this code is a runner.
-This runner code itself cannot respond to your request, it is actually just a bunch of code.
-The **second thing** you need is something that will have all the information for the rest interface and the dependencies for that model.
-You need all that additional code in order to have that model be able to respond to a request.
-This will include things like the rest interface that you will need to set up, it could include the libraries that will be needed for the specific model type.
+So, what steps must one go through to make rest request and get a scored response?
+The **first step** requires having a runner to deploy this code.
+This runner code itself can't respond to your request, it is just a bunch of code.
+The **second step** requires having something with all the information for the rest interface and dependencies or libraries for that specific model type, so it is able to respond to a request.
 So if it is a Python model, you will probably need the libraries to run that Python model.
-There is a bunch of pieces of code here that you will need to make this model accessible and able to start doing scoring.
-The **third piece** is a container.
-So, typically what you are doing is wrapping up this model with all of its dependencies and everything you will need to do scoring and you are going to drop that into a container.
-That container will allow you to put this model into a container management system and that container management system is going to allow you to do things like replicate that model, so you can scale and support high performance environments and more.
-The most common and well known container management system is Kubernetes.
-Likewise for the container environment, Docker is the most common.
-So, you will typically Dockerize your model and put it into a Docker container.
-Then you will deploy them out onto Kubernetes.
+There is a bunch of code that you will need to make this model accessible and be able to do scoring.
+The **third piece** requires having a container.
+So, what you are doing is wrapping this model with all of its dependencies and everything you need to do scoring.
+Then you are dropping this wrapped model into a container, which allows you to put this model into a container management system.
+This container management system will allow you to replicate this model for scaling and supporting high performance environments and more.
+Kubernetes is the most well known container management system.
+Similarly, Docker is the most common container environment.
+So, typically you will Dockerize your model and put it into a Docker container.
+Then you will deploy one or more containers out onto Kubernetes.
 [11]

 ![model-deployment-2](./assets/model-deployment-2.jpg)

-**Figure:** Load Balancer, Request, Response
+**Figure 30:** Load Balancer, Request, Response

 The diagram above shows Kubernetes container management system is going to deploy these model containers behind a load balancer.
 Depending on how many replicas you tell Kubernetes to set up, it will replicate your model code, it will replicate your scoring code and it will manage the load balancing across those different nodes.
 So the beauty of Kubernetes is it will automatically replicate your model code, it will manage the request/response and if one of those pods stop responding, it will route the request to another pod and it will spin up additional pods.
 So, you can see why Kubernetes has become very popular for this type of deployment.
 [11]